Four Around a Woman: Restoration

 Long regarded as lost, a film reel in Portuguese was found in 1986 in the Cinemateca Brasileira in São Paulo by the film historian Walther Seidler, an employee of the Kinemathek in Berlin, together with Lang's The Wandering Image, from the estate of a local distributor.
 After two years of restoration work, it was shown again in 1988 at the Berlinale.
 The reconstructed copy is 1,618 meters long.
-The subtitles have been translated back from Portuguese.
+The intertitles have been translated back from Portuguese.